harsh714/Countdown-Timer/README.md

 # Countdown-Timer

+**Countdown Timer React Component**

 This repository contains a customizable and reusable Countdown Timer React component that you can easily integrate into your web applications.

+**Key Features:**

+- **Countdown Configuration**: Set the initial time, countdown duration, and custom labels.
+- **Callbacks**: Trigger custom functions when the countdown starts, pause, and ends.
+- **Pause and Resume**: Pause and resume the timer as needed.
+- **Styling**: Style the timer display to match your application's design.
+- **Flexible Usage**: Suitable for various use cases, from event reminders to time-limited promotions.
+- **React Compatibility**: Built using React, making it easy to incorporate into your React applications.

+**Getting Started:**

+1. Clone or download the repository.
+2. Install the necessary dependencies.
+3. Import the Countdown Timer component into your project.
+4. Customize and integrate it with your application.

+Visit the Wiki for detailed documentation and usage examples.

+Feel free to contribute, report issues, or suggest enhancements.
+Happy counting down!

 # Getting Started with Create React App